 In addition to the plugins that measure (adaptive) weighted moments, there are also a series of HsmShape plugins to estimate the PSF-corrected ellipticities of objects.
 In particular, the outputs from HsmShapeRegaussPlugin have been used to measure weak gravitation lensing signals in the Hyper Suprime-Cam SSP data (R. Mandelbaum et al. 2018; X. Li et al. 2022).

-6.10. meas_extensions_simpleShape
+6.9. meas_extensions_simpleShape

-6.11. meas_extensions_trailedSources
+6.10. meas extensions trailedSources

-6.12. meas_modelfit
+6.11. meas_modelfit